Background Events - June 1940

 Three

-crew from the British steamer were missing.
-Destroyer CAMPBELL rescued the
+from the British steamer were missing.
+Destroyer

 thirty eight survivors.
-Destroyer CAMPBELL remained in the area until
+Destroyer CAMPBELL remained in

 0800/21st before proceeding to